The free software we use to get stuff done

-Libre Office provides you with a free desktop version of a word processor, spreadsheet and slide generation software.
+Sometimes we need a local or desktop version word processor or spreadsheets.
+Opening very large files or working with applications means it’s not always practical to be in the cloud.
+Libre Office provides us with a free desktop version of a word processor, spreadsheet and slide generation software.
 The advantage of this is as unlike the Google Suite you can use this without an internet connection.
-However that does mean it doesn't have the same collaborative power.
-But there's no reason not to have both.
+However that does mean it doesn’t have the same collaborative power.
+But there’s no reason not to have both.

-It's a great replacement for Microsoft Office and you can save documents and spreadsheets in the standard Microsoft file types like DOCX and XLSX.
+It’s a great replacement for expensive Microsoft Office subscription and you can save documents and spreadsheets in the standard Microsoft file types like DOCX and XLSX.

 Google Drawings allows you to build charts, layout diagrams, create flow charts, and then easily add them to other documents or embed them on your website.

 When writing content you want it to be clear, concise and easy to read.
 The Hemingway App is an AI editor that can highlight the hard to read parts and make suggestions for simpler alternatives.
 It helps tighten up your writing and helps you to get your point across.

 It’s really easy to use, simply copy and paste the text you want to edit and the app automatically does the work of highlighting the sentences that are hard to read or could have simpler alternatives.

 Statista is an online portal to millions of statistics and infographics.
 With their free account you get access to basic statistics and can download infographics and other statistics in PNG and PDF format.